callan/jmemcached/README.md

 jmemcached
 ==========

-Java-based Memcache Daemon, originally located and written by the author at https://code.google.com/p/jmemcache-daemon/
+Java implementation of the MemcacheD daemon, originally written by TimbleWare